 The criteria for success should also be listed, as the people doing the real work need to know what is acceptable and what not.

-As shown on the image in the beginning of the article, process improvement is one of the pillars of the Lean transformation model.
+As shown in the image at the beginning of the article, process improvement is one of the pillars of the Lean transformation model.

 It supports the roof, which represents the problem being solved.
 In other words, the concrete process improvements being implemented have to support the larger goal.
 Improving things for the sake of improving is not what you should be after.

-Process improvement is all about running small experiments, benchmarking the results and adapting based on the results.
+Process improvement is about running small experiments, benchmarking the results, and adapting based on the results.
 In its root, this is nothing else but Deming’s cycle “Plan Do Check Act” (PDCA).

-This is probably going to be the single most difficult thing to achieve – transforming everyone’s thinking into an experimentation mindset.
-Experimenting requires higher levels of energy and people won’t naturally do it.
+This will probably be the single most difficult thing to achieve – transforming everyone’s thinking into an experimentation mindset.
+Experimenting requires higher levels of energy, and people won’t naturally do it.
 This requires a real cultural shift, but we’ll talk about this later.

 That said, be suspicious of recommendations to adopt one framework or the other at this point in time.
-Many consulting companies will be happy to sell you millions worth of training in order to introduce you to SAFe, LeSS, DAD, Nexus and the like.
+Many consulting companies will be happy to sell you millions worth of training to introduce you to SAFe, LeSS, DAD, Nexus, and the like.

-Don’t do this, unless you are ready to accept the fact that your company won’t be Lean any time soon and you are willing to take a shortcut, just to get some improvement.
+Don’t do this unless you are ready to accept that your company won’t be Lean any time soon and you are willing to take a shortcut just to get some improvement.

 If you are among the few who realize that shortcuts never work, then you’ll be much better off starting small and starting where you are.
 This is where all the Lean management tools will come quite handy.
 Kanban, A3, PDCA, 5 Whys, Poke Yoke, Hoshin Kanri will all get you one step closer to the desired future state.